While Seattle-area home prices plateau, the Eastside dips

 Job cuts can have a “psychological impact,” spooking some potential homebuyers even when their jobs are safe, said Redfin economist Marr.
 At the same time, with remote work likely here to stay, “I would expect that there’s going to be a little bit more demand for housing out in the suburbs than there is in the core part of Seattle,” Marr said.

-Single-family homes are still more expensive on the Eastside: the median home sold for about $1.3 million in November, compared to $905,000 in Seattle.
+Single-family homes are still more expensive on the Eastside: The median home sold for about $1.3 million in November, compared with $905,000 in Seattle.

 Redfin projects home prices across the Seattle area could drop 15% from their peak this spring to a low point sometime in the middle of next year, Marr said.

-Tradeoffs for buyers
+Trade-offs for buyers

 While Seattle’s downturn is so far less dramatic than the Eastside, buyers are hesitating here, too.